-Disruption is when it happens to you, innovation is when you do it yourself.
+This is the key difference between disruption and innovation: Disruption is when change happens to you, innovation is when you create change yourself.

-Innovation is all about change.
-Yes, it’s about disruption, but with you in control.
+Innovation is disruption, but with you in control.
 In other words, it’s disruption by design.